taylor griffith t KG9 NwHf0 unsplash

 In other words, just because they do those gross things, doesn’t mean that we should allow or encourage it.
 This includes drinking out of the toilet.

-Keep in mind that once they finish drinking, most Great Danes then also drip toilet water out all over the bathroom before rubbing their face on your couch or your knee.
+Don’t forget that when dogs finish drinking (especially those with big jowls like Great Danes), the dog will drip toilet water out all over the bathroom and your hallway.
+This is before they come over and rub their face on your couch or your knee.

 If you aren’t willing to drink the water, why would you allow your dog to do it?
 Sorry folks, this is one nasty habit we just cannot get behind.